 CyrusOne’s Phoenix data center I leverages efficiency measures never before utilized in this capacity, and offers powerful cost-reduction opportunities for the enterprises that colocate their data and servers here.

 To begin, the roof of the Phoenix data center I is V-shaped, sloping toward the middle.
 This is beneficial for two reasons: one is the green element -directly replenishing the ground water.
 The other is the containment element – water is passed away from the building.
-The V-shaped roof design also allows for a highly-efficient cooling model at the Phoenix data center will allow CyrusOne to achieve a low PUE.
+The V-shaped roof design also allows for a highly-efficient cooling model at the Phoenix data center which will allow CyrusOne to achieve a low PUE.

 In addition, the data center itself is being designed for an average draw of 250 watts per square foot, with the ability to go up to 1,000 watts per square foot for customers with extremely dense specialized equipment.
 That means a data center built to suit newer gear that has a smaller footprint but higher power utilization.